 Do You Need a TABC License To Become a Bartender in Texas?

 The training covers topics such as responsible alcohol selling, checking identification, and how to handle an intoxicated customer.
+One reason is that hiring only TABC-certified employees give employers protection from some liabilities under the Texas Alcoholic Beverage Code.

 About the TABC Certification